-Do you get anxious about the future?
+Do you fear the future?
 Do you fear the unknown?
-You don’t have to!
+You’re not alone.
+Being anxious about the future is a common fear.
+But we don’t have to fear the future!
 We have a God who holds the future in HIS hands!!

 Consider the words to this beautiful hymn:

 God sent His son, they called Him Jesus, He came to love, heal, and forgive;

 He lived and died to buy my pardon, An empty grave is there to prove my Savior lives.